CDC sourceContent informed by CDC Alpha-Gal Syndrome resourcesView CDC resources

 Remove obvious triggers: beef, pork, lamb, venison.
 Check for hidden sources like gelatin, lard, and animal-derived ingredients.

 Many medications contain gelatin capsules or mammalian-derived ingredients.
-Use VectorShield to scan and verify safety.
+Use VectorShield to look up and verify safety.

 Even if reactions have been mild, anaphylaxis can occur unexpectedly.
 Always carry epinephrine and know how to use it.